m-elhamlaoui/development-platform-sneakpeak/README.md

 # 🚀 Smart Space News Aggregator

 The Smart Space News Aggregator is a full-stack web platform that aggregates the latest space-related news and data from NASA and other APIs.
-It supports user accounts, article bookmarking, and intelligent filtering with a sleek, modern frontend and a Spring Boot backend.
+It supports user accounts with a modern frontend and a Spring Boot backend.

 ---